 Vermont does not require private employers to offer long-term disability insurance.
 However, if you are working for a private employer, there is a chance you have a long-term disability policy.
 These policies fall under the umbrella of the Employee Retirement Income Security Act of 1974, a federal law.
 This law governs many types of benefits policies offered by private employers, including long-term disability policies.

 Your employer has certain obligations under this law.
 For instance, they must inform you of any changes to your policy and must provide information on how to file a claim.
 If you file an appeal for denied benefits, then ERISA and your policy’s language determine your options for recovering possible compensation.

 Some workers, especially self-employed workers, purchase individual disability policies.
 Unlike policies offered by private employers, individual policies fall under Vermont state law.
 While you would still follow instructions outlined in your policy to file an appeal, state law would help determine your potential options for recovering benefits.

 You may have more options to recover benefits under state law.
 Depending on the outcome of your case, you could recover your lost benefits in addition to compensatory damages.
-Vermont state law allows consumers to file lawsuits against insurers to recover these types of damages.

 Filing a Disability Insurance Claim in Vermont

 Your policy should determine how to file a claim for benefits.
 However, you could also ask your employer to provide this information.
 Filing a claim means you need to obtain evidence of a disability.
 You must be able to demonstrate, through various forms of evidence, that you currently suffer from a disability that keeps you from working.